Cookies on this website

 BA (Hons), MSc (Distinction)

-I have also coached the University of Oxford's salsa dance performance team and teach latin dance and connection classes via the Oxford University Salsa Society.
+I have also coached the University of Oxford's salsa dance performance team and have taught Latin dance classes via the Oxford University Salsa Society.
+For more information and a demonstration of my research, see this Selma Jeanne Cohen Keynote at the Fulbright Annual Conference, 2024